EntropyChicken/24game/README.md

 🛠️ Development

 This repository hosts the source code for the 24 Game.
-Contributions, feedback, and suggestions are welcome!
+Contributions, feedback, and suggestions are welcome (info@make24.org) !
 Feel free to open an issue or pull request.

 📜 License